vivgastro/Furby/README.md

 ### params.cfg

-A config file containing the parameters of a receiving system which will be matched in the generated furby Noise_per_channel is an important parameter and this will dictate how much signal is put into the furby to generate the required snr
+A config file containing the parameters of a receiving system which will be matched in the generated furby.
+Noise_per_channel is an important parameter and this will dictate how much signal is put into the furby to generate the required snr